GeorgeWL/react-playing-cards/README.md

 ### `npm test`

+Launches the test runner in the run-then-exit mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test:watch`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.